 - Test CO alarms at least once a month; replace them according to the manufacturer's instructions

 - If the CO alarm sounds, immediately move to a fresh air location outdoors or by an open window or door.
 Make sure everyone inside the home is accounted for.
-Call for help from a fresh air location and stay there until emergency personnel declare that it is safe to re-enter the home
+Call for help from a fresh air location and stay there until emergency personnel declare it safe to re-enter the home.

 - If you need to warm a vehicle, remove it from the garage immediately after starting it.
 Do not run a vehicle or other fueled engine or motor indoors, even if garage doors are open.
-Make sure the exhaust pipe of a running vehicle is not covered with snow
+Ensure a running vehicle's exhaust pipe is not covered with snow.

-- During and after a snowstorm, make sure vents for the dryer, furnace, stove, and fireplace are clear of snow build-up
+- During and after a snowstorm, ensure vents for the dryer, furnace, stove, and fireplace are clear of snow build-up.